jinuman/dailiary-ios/README.md

 ## Introduction

 #### Simple daily journal application for iOS
-> Simple is the best!
+> Simple is the best

 ## Design

 - Designed with OOP based and MVVM pattern.